-Abstract-L-band observations have proven useful for estimating soil moisture and ocean salinity variables to study the land surface and ocean.
-The European Space Agency (ESA) Soil Moisture and Ocean Salinity (SMOS) mission was the first (2009-present) spaceborne L-band radiometer.
-This was followed by two L-band missions flown by the National Aeronautics and Space Administration (NASA) to measure sea surface salinity (Aquarius 2011-2015) and soil moisture (SMAP 2015-present).
-It is critical to continue the time series of L-band observations that these missions have begun.
+L-band observations have been shown as the optimum technique for estimating soil moisture and ocean salinity variables to study the land surface and ocean.
+The European Space Agency (ESA) Soil Moisture and Ocean Salinity (SMOS) mission was the first spaceborne L-band radiometer.
+This was followed by two L-band missions flown by the National Aeronautics and Space Administration (NASA) to measure sea surface salinity (Aquarius) and soil moisture (SMAP).
+It is critical to continue the time series of L-band observations and have long-term L-band soil moisture and ocean salinity data records.
 To address this need we propose a new low-cost instrument concept known as the Global L-band active/passive Observatory for Water cycle Studies (GLOWS) that will include an L-band radiometer and radar to provide data continuity.
+GLOWS will continue the science observations of SMAP and SMOS at the same resolution and accuracy at substantially lower cost, size, and weight.